 Global equity funds invest in specific countries or regions, or may invest in certain types of stocks, such as dividend-oriented stocks, from across the world.
-Global debt funds can give income-oriented investors exposure to debt issued by other countries (this is known as “sovereign debt”) or by global corporations.
+Global debt funds offer income-oriented investors exposure to debt issued by other countries' governments (this is known as "sovereign debt") or by global corporations.
 Some funds also offer income or total return based on actively investing in securities linked to the currencies of various countries, seeking to benefit from the relative strength or weakness of one currency vs. another.

 Some fixed-income securities are rated for credit worthiness and payment default risk by independent ratings services such as Standard & Poors and Moody's Investors Service.
 Sometimes a fund can gain exposure to the returns of global debt investments more efficiently by investing in derivative securities instead of directly buying non-U.S. bonds.